 Email Correspondence: When not in class, our primary forms of communication will be Blackboard announcements as well as email.
 If you have a private question that you want to ask outside of class, email is the preferred method of contact.
 You are expected to use your SPC email address to do so.
 Due to privacy concerns, I will not reply to an email from you from a different email address.
 Please give me up to 24 hours to respond to questions sent via email.
+Starting on Friday at noon and throughout the weekend, please give my up to 36 hours to respond to an email.
 If you email about a specific homework question, please include a picture of the question and the work that you have tried in the email.
 If you need/want to set up a meeting because you don't feel your question can be answered adequately via email, either come by during office hours or email me to set up a meeting time (meeting can be either virtual or face-to-face).